Free Shipping on Orders $19+ in Contiguous US! No Code Needed.

 The fewer places your dog can get to while you're away, the less mess and trouble your pal can get into.
 Choose a special place for your pup to stay while you're gone.
 For example, you could put a safety gate across the doorway of a spare bedroom or bathroom and let that be your pup’s perch while you're away from home.

 Obviously, the more opportunities your dog has for exercise and playtime, the more willing he'll be to rest at other times.
 Taking your dog for a walk and playing together are ideal, of course, but you can't do it all day long.
 Therefore, make sure your pup has access to toys that help with mental stimulation and are engaging, like the Rolly Cannoli.
+A lick mat is also a great way to reduce boredom.
 This way you won't have to worry about your precious pal interrupting your Zoom call.

 If you're swamped with work and, let's face it, who isn't nowadays, consider hiring a dog walking service.
 You can find recommendations through sites like Rover.com or talk to your vet.
 You can hire someone to come walk your dog if you’re away for work, but it's also a great idea if you're working from home.
 This way, you don't have to miss a beat or a deadline because you need to stop for a puppy potty break.